Nothing says “I love you” like the gift of cookies.

 Remember to include a card listing the recipe's ingredients and instructions.

 - Hint: many of the recipes call for half an egg.
-How does one measure that?
+How do you measure that?
 Simply beat the egg and place it in a glass measuring cup and divide that amount in half.

 - If you include the recipe, your recipient can make the gift again and again!